tdworowy/kindle_highlights/md/Linux_Kernel_Programming_A_comprehensive_and_practical_guide_to_kernel_internals_writing_modules_and_kernel_synchronization_(Billimoria_Kaiwan_N).md

       Next, as is often thought, a virtual address is not an absolute value (an offset from 0); it’s a bitmask that’s designed for and interpreted by the MMU (the Memory Management Unit that’s within the silicon of modern microprocessors):

+      all processes alive on the system have their own unique user-mode VAS but share the same kernel VAS.